GroupProject2020/Ovito/doc/python/introduction/overview.rst

   * Access data, e.g. particle properties, and analysis results computed by OVITO
   * Write your own data modification and analysis functions and extend OVITO's capabilities

-But before discussing these specific topics, let's first take a look at some general concepts of OVITO's data model and scripting framework.
+But before discussing these specific topics, let's first take a look at OVITO's object model.

 ------------------------------------
 OVITO's data pipeline architecture